 Where to Stay

 A trip can be defined by your accommodation as much as the experiences you have at your destination.
 Five Elements Hostel is our top recommendation for your stay in Frankfurt.
 Located only 5 minutes from the main station, and in the middle of the trendy Bahnhofsviertel, you’ll be more than satisfied with the services offered here.
 The hostel offers dorms, a female dorm, private rooms, and apartments, some of which offer fantastic views of the skyline.
 Reception is available 24/7 and you’ll be more than satisfied with the bar options!
 Additional to all this, you can enjoy free, daily activities, reliable and fast wifi, and lots more.

 Top 10 Things to Do in Frankfurt

 Sometimes the less visited cities are the ones holding the best secrets and spots, so we hope you enjoyed our Top 10 Things To Do in Frankfurt.
 If you weren’t already planning on spending some time in ‘Mainhattan’, we’re sure that’s changed now.
 Curious for more activities and information on this dynamic and booming German city?
+How about a day trip?
 Then click here and start planning!

 If you’re looking for more information to help you plan, click here.
 Our blog ranges from city guides, to food guides, travel tips, and more, all in an effort to inspire your next getaway.
 For all the latest news at Famous Hostels, follow us or subscribe on Instagram, Facebook, Pinterest, and Youtube.